 University of Northern Iowa Wrestling 1965-1982

 Chuck Patten became Head Coach of the UNI wrestling team in 1965.
-By the end of his 18 years here, he had ranked up 217 wins and only 87 losses, coached 58 All-Americans and 16 national champions, and produced two championship teams.
+By the end of his eighteen years here, he had racked up 217 wins and only 87 losses, coached fifty-eight All-Americans and sixteen national champions, and produced two championship teams.

 Team Placing at National Championships